alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 You can download Miniconda by [clicking here](https://docs.conda.io/en/latest/miniconda.html) There are several choices available, 32 or 64 bit, and Python 2.7 and 3.x (depending on the current version of Python 3).
 If you're unsure what one to pick then the likely answer is the latter of both (64/3.x), as the other options are 'legacy'.

-Copy the link location for this version and type the following commands
+Copy the link location for this version and type the following commands (replacing LINK with the actual link!)

 ```terminal
 wget LINK